Nico Müller: GP3 Series

 In 2010, Müller graduated to the new GP3 Series, continuing his long relationship with Jenzer Motorsport.
 He took his first victory in the category at the third round of the season in Valencia, winning the sprint race after starting from the front row of the grid.
 Another podium followed at the next round at Silverstone before he took his second win of the year with victory from pole position in the feature race at the Hungaroring.

 A haul of nine points in the final round at Monza ensured that Müller finished the season third overall behind Robert Wickens and eventual champion Esteban Gutiérrez.
-Müller will remain in the championship with Jenzer Motorsport for a second season in 2011.
+Müller remained in the championship with Jenzer Motorsport for a second season in 2011.